crosspeaksoftware/woo-address-book/readme.txt

 Most standard custom fields do work with the Address Book.
 However, if you have custom fields added by a plugin which are updated by javascript then the Address Book plugin will not always know how to handle the data.
 If you are running into an issue please post an issue in the [support forum](https://wordpress.org/support/plugin/woo-address-book/) or on [github](https://github.com/crosspeaksoftware/woo-address-book/issues) with what plugin or code you are using and as much details as you can.
 We will determine if the Address Book plugin is able to provide support for the plugin or if a custom solution would need to be developed for your use case.

-= How can I add custom fields to my billing/shipping address? = WooCommerce Address Book uses the standard WooCommerce address functions so any method to modify the address fields will still work.
+= How can I add custom fields to my billing/shipping address? = Address Book for WooCommerce uses the standard WooCommerce address functions so any method to modify the address fields will still work.
 We have tested that using the standard filters works correctly:
 * [https://docs.woocommerce.com/document/tutorial-customising-checkout-fields-using-actions-and-filters/](https://docs.woocommerce.com/document/tutorial-customising-checkout-fields-using-actions-and-filters/)
 We have also tested this plugin by WooCommerce: